 Here’s a brief overview of the process:

-All members of the First Presidency and Quorum of the Twelve are Apostles.
-When any one of these 15 men dies, a new Apostle is called in his place.
-The senior Apostle—the one who has been an ordained member of the Quorum or the Twelve the longest—is next in line to serve as President of the Church.
-Should the Prophet die, he will be succeeded by the Apostle next in seniority and so on.
+When any member of the First Presidency or Quorum of the Twelve passes away, a new apostle is called in his place.
+The senior apostle—the one who has been an ordained member of the Quorum of the Twelve the longest—is next in line to serve as President of the Church.
+Should the prophet die, he will be succeeded by the apostle next in seniority and so on.

-After the deaths of President Packer, Elder Perry, and Elder Scott, this question is particularly relevant.
-It is highly possible that three new apostles will be called during this upcoming general conference, and the order in which they fall in seniority could have historic implications for the Church.
+After the deaths of President Thomas S. Monson and Elder Robert D. Hales, it is possible two new apostles could be called during this upcoming general conference, and the order in which they fall in seniority could have historic implications for the Church.

 Image from Mormon Newsroom